 One of the most common audit findings is that key personnel are not maintained appropriately in eIRB.
 If an Investigator is not listed in the eIRB, this may be a study deviation that requires reporting to the IRB or, for studies with NIH support, a violation of grant agreements.

 List all key personnel who are in the eIRB system before the individual starts working on the study.
 Remove individuals from key personnel lists when they leave Duke or when they are no longer working on the study.
-Use the simple “Personnel Change Request” function in the eIRB to manage the Key Personnel list and keep it accurate.
+Use the simple “Personnel Change Request” function located on the left side of the screen in the eIRB to manage the Key Personnel list and keep it accurate.

 Key Personnel Disclosure of Conflicts of Interest (COI) Related to Research

-Conflicts of Interest related to research studies must be reported to the Duke University Ethics and Compliance Office each year and also as they occur throughout the year.
+Conflicts of Interest related to research studies must be reported to the Office of Audit, Risk and Compliance (OARC) each year and also as they occur throughout the year.
 Should key personnel have a significant change in any external financial relationships, update the Conflict of Interest Reporting Form within 30 days of the change in status.
 Examples of a “significant change” include new consulting relationships with a pharmaceutical or device company, a newly licensed intellectual property, or joining a scientific advisory board for a company that does business with Duke.
 You must abide by the disclosure requirements of the COI Committee (as stated in your COI management plan) and the disclosure requirements of the IRB.
 Failure to comply may result in termination of the study or suspension of some study activities.

 Placement Health Review